 - 5.5 Vote recommendations are provided to us by the specialist corporate governance research organisation, Institutional Shareholder Services (ISS), and take the form of the ISS Climate Voting Policy.
 This policy builds on ISS' well-established benchmark policy which focuses exclusively on corporate governance matters, but gives greater emphasis to climate risk management considerations within the analysis that supports vote recommendations.
 In this way, where climate risk management is considered poor, default recommendations will reflect this automatically.
 Nonetheless, all investment teams retain full discretion in relation to voting; the recommendations they receive from ISS inform but are not determinative of the votes that are cast.
 Where votes are cast against management or differ from the default vote recommendation received, rationales are recorded as standard. - 5.6 Reflecting the autonomy that our teams retain over their investment processes, where companies are held across one or more teams, it is possible that the votes cast will differ; whilst teams are encouraged to align their votes in advance of shareholder meetings, in the instance that differences of opinion cannot be reconciled, the reasons for this will be recorded ahead of votes being cast. - 5.7 In reaching vote decisions, Redwheel staff utilise research, information and/or services to assist them in understanding and analysing a specific proxy issue in addition to those outlined above.
 This may also be supported by the use of watchlists, which are updated from time to time. - 5.8 Where it has authority to vote, Redwheel undertakes to vote each proxy in a timely manner and for the exclusive purpose of providing benefits to its clients.
 Whilst votes will typically be cast by proxy, by exception Redwheel may also attend shareholder meetings to vote in person. - 5.9 Proxy voting activity is subject to ongoing oversight by Redwheel's Funds' Boards, the Redwheel Executive Committee and its Enterprise Risk function, with support on implementation provided in the first instance by the Redwheel Sustainability Team. - 5.10 On the issue of shareblocking, market by market approaches apply.
-Whilst it is our general ambition to vote all proxies where we have authority to do so, if shareblocking arrangements would put at risk our ability to act in our clients' best interests, we reserve the right not to cast votes. - 5.11 As regards stock lending, Redwheel does not undertake stock lending; neither does it employ agents to do this.
-Where assets are managed in segregated accounts, the lending of stock by a client may affect our ability to vote on their behalf. - 5.12 Consistent with our use of the UK Stewardship code as a key reference for the Redhweel Stewardship Policy, our approach to the assessment of corporate governance and proxy voting is strongly informed by the principles of the UK Corporate Governance Code.
-We consider the Code's principles to be generally sound in terms of defining good governance and as such could be applied globally, whilst simultaneously recognising that issuers may prefer to focus their ambitions on aligning with local market standards and expectations, and that the Code in only directly applicable to UK listed companies.
+Whilst it is our general ambition to vote all proxies where we have authority to do so, if shareblocking arrangements would put at risk our ability to act in our clients' best interests, we reserve the right not to cast votes. - 5.11 Redwheel aims to enable its teams to vote all holdings in full and so, as a matter of course, prefers not to support securities lending which can impact participation in shareholder meetings.
+For our more liquid funds, securities lending is not allowed.
+For funds investing in less liquid securities, arrangements with Prime Brokers (where they exist) may allow for positions to be used as collateral in order to support credit needs, which reduces the impact of fund cashflows on portfolio management.
+Where such arrangements exist, we retain the right to substitute collateral to facilitate voting.

-5.13 A high-level summary of our core Proxy Voting Principles is described below.
+- 5.12 Consistent with our use of the UK Stewardship code as a key reference for the Redwheel Stewardship Policy, our approach to the assessment of corporate governance and proxy voting is strongly informed by the principles of the UK Corporate Governance Code.
+We consider the Code's principles to be generally sound in terms of defining good governance and as such could be applied globally, whilst simultaneously recognising that issuers may prefer to focus their ambitions on aligning with local market standards and expectations, and that the Code in only directly applicable to UK listed companies. - 5.13 A high-level summary of our core Proxy Voting Principles is described below.